John-Duria/osticket-prereqs/README.md

 Step 2: Create a Windows 10 Virtual Machine with 2-4 Virtual CPUs

+    Navigate to Virtual Machines:
-    In the Azure portal, click on Virtual Machine from the menu.
+        Click on "Virtual machines" in the left-hand menu.
         Or Search for Virtual Machine from the Search menu above.
-    Click Create to begin creating a new virtual machine.
+    Click "+ Create" to create a new virtual machine.
-    Fill in the required details for the virtual machine:
+    Configure the following settings:
         Subscription: Choose your Azure subscription.
         Resource group: Select the resource group created in Step 1.
-    Instance details:
         Region: Choose the same region as the resource group.
         Image: Select a Windows 10 image from the list (e.g., Windows 10 Pro).
         Size: Choose a VM size with 2-4 virtual CPUs (e.g., Standard_DS2_v2 or Standard_DS3_v2).
-    Administrator account:
         Username: Enter a username for the VM administrator.
         Password: Enter a strong password for the administrator account.
-    Click Next: Disks to proceed.
-    Disks Settings:
-    Configure the disk settings as needed (leave default settings for this tutorial).
-    Click Next: Networking to proceed.
-    Networking Settings:
-    Configure networking settings:
         Virtual network: Select Create new to create a new Virtual Network (VNet).
         Subnet: Enter a name for the new subnet (e.g., DefaultSubnet).

-    Click Next: Management to proceed.
-    Management Settings:
-    Configure management settings as needed (leave default settings for this tutorial).
-    Click Next: Advanced to proceed.
-    Advanced Settings:
-    Configure advanced settings as needed (leave default settings for this tutorial).
+    Review and Create:
         Click Review + create to review the VM configuration.
-    Review and Create:
         Review the virtual machine configuration details.
         Click Create to provision the Windows 10 VM.

 ![image](https://github.com/John-Duria/osticket-prereqs/assets/168502429/50d476ee-a1db-4dde-a1d8-7322933fbb40)